Tag archive for: ethics

 The Medical Association

-• Apr.
-7, 2020
+• April 7, 2020

 Precious

-Detailed program for the evening of October 1, 2020
+Detailed schedule for the evening of October 1, 2020

-The first Cin éthique session of the 2019/2020 academic year, will be held this Tuesday, October 1 at 7:30pm in the Faculty of Medicine's Anatomy Amphitheater.
+The first Cin’éthique screening of the 2019–2020 academic year will take place this Tuesday, October 1, at 7:30 p.m. in the Anatomy Lecture Hall of the Faculty of Medicine.

-The principle is simple: a film followed by a conference-debate on a health theme, addressing ethical issues and comparing the points of view of doctors, patients and members of civil society.
-Admission is free and open to all.
+The concept is simple: a film followed by a panel discussion on a health-related topic, exploring ethical considerations and bringing together perspectives from diverse backgrounds—including doctors, patients, and members of civil society.
+Admission is free and open to everyone.

-For this session, the film will be "Ma compagne de nuit", by Isabelle Brocard, 2011
+For this screening, the film being shown will be *Ma compagne de nuit*, a 2011 film by Isabelle Brocard

-This was followed by a discussion on the theme of "Cancer and caregivers: towards a redefinition of care", bringing together a panel of various players directly or indirectly affected by this issue:
+Next, a discussion on the topic “Cancer and Caregivers: Toward a Redefinition of Care?”, bringing together a panel of various stakeholders directly or indirectly affected by this issue:

-• Ms Anne-Chantal Granier (palliative care nurse, ICM - Montpellier)
+• Ms. Anne-Chantal Granier (palliative care nurse, ICM – Montpellier)

-• Association Vivre comme avant (Montpellier)
+• Vivre comme avant Association (Montpellier)

-Through the prism of cancer in the palliative phase, we will address the concept of the caregiver (professional, volunteer, parent, relative) and its necessary recognition, particularly in the context of chronic illnesses.
-It will also provide an opportunity to reflect on the relationship between expert and lay knowledge, professional care and "amateur" care (in the noble sense of the term).
+Through the lens of palliative care for cancer patients, we will explore the concept of the caregiver (whether professional, volunteer, parent, or family member) and the need to recognize their role, particularly in the context of chronic illnesses.
+Furthermore, this will also provide an opportunity to reflect on the relationship between expert knowledge and lay knowledge, as well as between professional care and “amateur” care (in the noble sense of the term).

-Visit the Cin'éthique Facebook page
+Visit the Cin’éthique project’s Facebook page